The Confident Eater

 Why get support for your fussy/picky eater, wood for trees, Judith Yeabsley|Fussy Eating NZ, #pickyeatingspectrum, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 8. The wood for the trees.
-Evaluating what is happening from the outside is so much easier than it is for a you if you are caught up in the middle.
+Evaluating what is happening from the outside is so much easier than it is for you if you are caught up in the middle.

 Looking at a situation with an objective and dispassionate eye can make all the difference.
-When we’re enmeshed in the daily struggles, it can be really challenging to see where compromises have crept in or unhelpful habits bedded down, for example.
+When you’re enmeshed in the daily struggles, it can be really challenging to see where compromises have crept in or unhelpful habits bedded down, for example.

 9. What piece is missing?
 I frequently speak to parents who have ‘tried everything’.
 They have put their heart and soul into resolving fussy eating for their child.